 What drugs do life insurance companies test for?

 Life insurance companies are looking for any type of recreational drug usage.
 In some states, there may be exclusions for marijuana, though.
 Always check with your life insurance agent and be honest with them about your situation.
-They will always find out about drug use, so honesty is always the best policy.
+They will always learn about drug use, so honesty is always the best policy.

 Most life insurance companies have their own application policy and require you to undergo another medical exam if you switch companies.